Advocacy and Support Services

 Non-acute medical exams for children and teens are provided at our medical clinic during clinic hours.
 All appointments are with a specialty medical provider and social worker.
 To talk with someone about an appointment, please call our clinic @ 206-744-1600.

-We are here to help after a trauma.
+Therapy is often a good option after experiencing trauma.
 Sometimes survivors and family members need information and support and other times, it helps to talk about what is bothering you and see if counseling would help.

 The first counseling appointment is free.
 It is a chance for you to talk about how you are doing and learn more about how we can help.
 Our job is to listen and ask questions that help you sort out your needs.
 Counseling can be arranged after this visit.
 Give us a call at 206-744-1600 to schedule the first appointment.